RetroDECK/ES-DE/USERGUIDE.md

 There's a log file in the home directory as well named **es_log.txt**, please refer to this in case of any errors as it should provide information on what went wrong.

 After ES finds at least one game file, it will populate that game system and the application will start.
 If there are no game files, an error messsage will be shown, explaining that you need to install your game files into your ROM directory.
-Please refer to the game installation procedure below in this document.
+You will also be given a choice to change the ROM directory if you don't want to use the default path.
+Please refer to the game installation procedure below in this document for more information regarding this.

 ## Input device configuration